 The transfer of data and information from one location to another.

-The security measures taken to deny unauthorised personnel information derived from telecommunications and to ensure the authenticity of such telecommunications.
+Security measures taken to deny unauthorised personnel from being able to access information derived from telecommunications and to ensure the authenticity of such telecommunications.

 The disclosure of information to unauthorised persons, or a violation of the security policy of a system in which unauthorised intentional or unintentional disclosure, modification, destruction or loss of an object may have occurred.